elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 "anana"
 ```

-However, remember binary pattern matching works on *bytes*, so matching on the string like "über" with multibyte characters won't match on the _character_, it will match on the _first byte of that character_:
+However, remember that binary pattern matching works on *bytes*, so matching on the string like "über" with multibyte characters won't match on the _character_, it will match on the _first byte of that character_:

 ```elixir
 iex> "ü" <> <<0>>